unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 This relucant post is to explain technically how these things work, and how they don't.
 Glad I experienced it firsthand.

-I hate asking for help when I feel so summarily terrible, but if possible try not to transact with `punksOTC`, and beware of the tactics outlined here.

-Those designing this Web3 world: if you want this to grow, be mindful of those less experienced than you.
+Those designing this Web3 world: if you truly want it to grow, [be mindful of those less experienced than you](https://overcast.fm/+sEeWoNP1w/37:08).

 ## Proposed Fixes

 1. Etherscan maintains what seems to me to be a pretty solid database of suspcious addresses.
-Any decent wallet should throw up noticieable warnings when transacting with one of them.
+Wallets should query that and throw up warnings when transacting with one of them.

-2. There must be some user-friendly UX to present what a transaction payload is about to _do_.
-My guard was down because Brave (which I was trying for the first time) said no ETH would be transferred, which falsely assured me nothing of value was being moved.
+2. There must be some more user-friendly UI to present what a transaction payload is about to _do_.
+My guard was down because Brave Wallet said no ETH would be transferred, which falsely assured me nothing of value was being moved.
 I wish my wallet had told me what `0xf8aa2685035502296983030d4094b47e3cd837ddf8e4c57f05d70ab865de6e193bbb80b8448b72a2ec000000000000000000000000113a78fb02e67875f781b5b4427730dd7c70ae2d00000000000000000000000000000000000000000000000000000000000005cc25a0f74a48c7b037ef5a8f86aa49f88f7e9b8f27fedbc9a9dd9d329650da9ae9b97aa058a3bb7946a65508fbfbe9f9d8a90a8c2fd0bdf8962d4849788b755acabcbe5f` meant to my future.

-   Those who truly think these technologies are going to spread to the masses are going to have to design UIs for same.

 3. Color-code transactions.
 Based on value, potential for hidden payloads, I don't know.
-But there are ways to detect this stuff.
+But there are clearly ways to detect this stuff.
 If you want your guard rails off, you can turn them off.

 ## Some Thoughts

 An NFT is not an art genre.
 It's barely a medium.
-I guess it's a editioning practice.
+I guess it's sort of an editioning practice.
 What seems unique about NFTs over any other hyped-up art trend is a large subset of culture who didn't usually spend much time thinking about art markets suddenly have strong opinions.

-My guess is whatever you feel toward NFTs, you'll feel the same witnessing the actual trading of high-value art.
+My guess is whatever you feel toward NFTs, you'll feel the same witnessing the actual trading floors of high-value tangible art.
 Go to a Phillips or Sotheby's auction; you can [just walk in](https://www.phillips.com/calendar).
 It's an odd experience.

 Or the Armory Show, where I once saw a drunk museum buyer get scolded politely for walking into sculture, as the gallerist tried to figure out if her interaction made it more valuable or less, and if she was about to buy.

-Crypto art, built on massively distributed systems where everyone is incentivized do exactly what you ask no matter how fraudulent the demand, feel a bit like a Sotheby's auction where if you grab the painting from the block you can keep it.
+Crypto art, built on massively distributed systems where everyone processing your transactions is incentivized do exactly what you ask no matter how fraudulent the demand, feel a bit like a Sotheby's auction where if you grab the painting from the block you can keep it.
 Then again: I suppose if that happened I'd root for the new folk hero.

 ## Where Are They Now